4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 • Boost attendance and reduce accidental no-shows and tardiness with effective communication

-Intelligent scheduling technology is your next line of defense against worker absenteeism and many other scheduling shortages related to labor shortages.
+Intelligent scheduling technology is your next line of defense against worker absenteeism and many other scheduling pitfalls related to labor shortages.
 Finding coverage today in response to absenteeism requires being able to respond quickly and strategically by exploring all possibilities to fill an open shift.
 Shiftboard’s employee scheduling software offers an always-on optimization engine to do just that — and then suggests your best course of action, enabling a rapid response and removing a huge administrative burden from schedulers.

 Shiftboard’s win-win philosophy combines optimization with data-driven employee preferences to help create the perfect schedule.
 The software offers functionality to communicate and store shift preferences to engage employees in the schedule creation process and reduce absenteeism and turnover in the workplace.
 In short, it solves any level of complexity, creates a work environment that employees want to be a part of, and helps your business create operational efficiency.